plain.tailwind

 Overview

-This package allows you to use Tailwind CSS in your Plain project without requiring Node.js or npm.
-It uses the Tailwind standalone CLI, which is automatically downloaded and managed for you.
+You can use Tailwind CSS in your Plain project without Node.js or npm.
+This package automatically downloads and manages the Tailwind standalone CLI for you.

 plain tailwind init